 There aren’t any clinical trials and observational studies carried out in humans to evaluate the effects of Asparagus intake in Cancer treatment.
 The studies highlighting the anti-cancer potential of asparagus are either based on the studies done on some of its active ingredients separately or based on the experimental/preclinical studies of asparagus extracts in different cancer models or cell lines.
 Results from these studies may suggest a possible potential of asparagus in supporting a specific treatment, reducing the cancer biomarkers/conditions or reducing the risk of a specific cancer, encouraging studies in humans, but cannot be considered as evidence for its use for cancer treatment in humans.

 Following are some examples of experimental/preclinical studies associated with the use of Asparagus extracts or its key active ingredients in different cancer cell lines/ animal models.

 Impact of Asparagus Extract in Colon Cancer – Pre-Clinical Study

-In a preclinical study done by the researchers from the University of Strasbourg in France, they induced colon carcinogenesis in rat models (Wistar rats), post which the rats received a daily dose of methanolic extract of Asparagus officinalis L. shoots in drinking water.
+In a preclinical study done by the researchers from the University of Strasbourg in France, they induced colon carcinogenesis (cancer) in rat models (Wistar rats), post which the rats received a daily dose of methanolic extract of Asparagus officinalis L. shoots in drinking water.
 After 7 weeks of Asparagus shoot extract treatment in these colon cancer induced models, it was found that the colon of the rats had a 50% reduction in the number of preneoplastic lesions.
+This preclinical study suggests possible anti-cancer effects of asparagus in colon cancer.
 (Souad Bousserouel et al, Int J Oncol., 2013)

 Impact of an Enzyme-treated Asparagus Extract in a Specific Chemo-Resistant Pancreatic Cancer Cell Line – Experimental Study